airladon/FigureOne/docs/README.md

 ## Animation

-Animations change diagram elements over time.
+Animations change figure elements over time.

-Each diagram element has its own [AnimationManager][413] (`animations` property) that can coordinate animations for any element.
+Each figure element has its own [AnimationManager][413] (`animations` property) that can coordinate animations for any element.

 An animation is a number of [AnimationStep][893]s in either series or parallel.
 The animation manager provides a way to create these steps, as well as build them into a complete animation.